 Had we raised funds from external investors at that time, we would have invested in a market that was still not ready for our solution, and once we had burned through our last dollar, we’d be out of business.
 Luckily though, we bootstrapped, remained confident, persevered, and adjusted our product until we found market fit.

-10. Reusable cotton swab side hustle
+10. Reusable alternatives to single-use side hustle

 We are three independent designers that together wanted to create designs that help our planet.
 I am more specifically a co-designer and have always been very interested in waste reduction and sustainable design solutions.
 Everything that I have done throughout the years has in some way tapped into these interests.